WELCOME

 How can a just God pardon a guilty sinner?

 As a human judge cannot simply pardon a guilty criminal; God, the perfect Judge, cannot pardon the guilty sinner.
 “He who justifies the wicked and he who condemns the righteous, both of them alike are an abomination to the LORD.”
-(Proverbs 17:15) Yet if God punishes every sinner as they deserve, then each one of us will rightfully spend eternity in Hell.
-“For all have sinned” (Romans 3:23), “For the wages of sin is death” (Romans 6:23), and “the soul who sins will die.”
-(Ezekiel 18:4)
+Proverbs 17:15 Yet if God punishes every sinner as they deserve, then each one of us will rightfully spend eternity in Hell.
+“For all have sinned” Romans 3:23, “For the wages of sin is death” Romans 6:23, and “the soul who sins will die.”
+Ezekiel 18:4

 You may think this doesn’t apply to you since your sins aren’t bad enough to call you wicked.
-Every sin, no matter how common or small it may seem, is a horrendous offense against a holy God who is righteous and perfectly just.
+Every sin, no matter how common or small it may seem, is a horrendous offense against holy God who is righteous and perfectly just.
 Yes, each and every sin is a high crime against God Himself and He will ensure that justice is carried out.